RiverCho/CD_FinalProject_GroupE/README.md

 ### The repository contains:
 * The DMP of the project

-* Research results report
+* Research report

 * A Jupyter notebook tutorial documenting the process of collecting and processing data

-* A sample of part of the reviews corpus (In consideration of copyright, only part of shuffled text samples are provided.)
+* A corpus folder which contains sample of the reviews corpus (In consideration of copyright, only part of shuffled text samples are provided.)

-* CSV file containing information on Hong Kong Film Award-winning movies.
+* A dataset folder which contains CSV files containing information on award-winning films

-## Dataset Variables
+## Dataset Variables of CSV file containing information on Hong Kong Film Award-winning movies.

 | Variable                  | Description                                           | Data Type   |
 |---------------------------|-------------------------------------------------------|-------------|